A Unified Approach to Interpreting and Boosting Adversarial Transferability: The relationship between transferability and interactions

 To verify the negative correlation between the transferability and interactions, we conduct experiments to examine whether adversarial perturbations with low transferability tend to exhibit larger interactions than those perturbations with high transferability.
 Given a source DNN and an input sample $x$, we generate the adversarial example $x'=x+\delta$.
 Then, given a target DNN $h^{(t)}$, we measure the transfer utility of $\delta$ as $\textrm{\textit{Transfer Utility}}=[\max_{y^\prime\ne y}h^{(t)}_{y^\prime}(x + \delta) - h^{(t)}_y(x + \delta)] - [\max_{y^\prime\ne y}h^{(t)}_{y^\prime}(x) - h^{(t)}_y(x)]$ as mentioned in Section~\ref{sec:algo}.
 The interaction is given as $\textit{Interaction}=\mathbb{E}_{i, j}\left[ I_{i j}(\delta)\right]$, which is computed on the source DNN.
 Note that the computational cost of $I_{ij}(\delta)$ is NP-hard.
 However, we prove that we can simplify the computation of the average interaction over all pairs of units as follows, which significantly reduces the computational cost.
 Please see Appendix~\ref{sec:expectation} for the proof.

-Using the validation set of the ImageNet dataset~\citep{imagenet2015}, we generate adversarial perturbations on four types of DNNs, including ResNet-34/152(RN-34/152)~\citep{he2016deep} and DenseNet-121/201(DN-121/201)~\citep{huang2017densely}.
+Using 50 images randomly sampled from the validation set of the ImageNet dataset~\citep{imagenet2015}, we generate adversarial perturbations on four types of DNNs, including ResNet-34/152(RN-34/152)~\citep{he2016deep} and DenseNet-121/201(DN-121/201)~\citep{huang2017densely}.
 We transfer adversarial perturbations generated on each ResNet to DenseNets.
 Similarly, we also transfer adversarial perturbations generated on each DenseNet to ResNets. \Figref{fig:relation} shows the negative correlation between the transfer utility and the interaction.
 Each subfigure corresponds to a specific pair of source DNN and target DNN.
 In each subfigure, each point represents the average transfer utility and the average interaction of adversarial perturbations through all testing images.
 Different points represent the average interaction and the average transfer utility computed using different hyper-parameters.
 Given an input image $x$, adversarial perturbations are generated by solving the relaxed form of Equation~(\ref{eq:attack}) via the gradient descent, \emph{i.e.} $\min_\delta -\ell(h(x+\delta), y) + c\cdot \|\delta\|^p_p \; \text{s.t.} \; x+\delta\in[0, 1]^n$, where $c\in\mathbb{R}$ is a scalar.
 In this way, we gradually change the value of $c$ and set different values of $p$\footnote{We set $p=2$ as the setting 1, and $p=5$ as the setting 2.
 To this end, the performance of adversarial perturbations is not the key issue in the experiment.
 Instead, we just randomly set the $p$ value to examine the trustworthiness of the negative correlation under various attacking conditions (even in extreme attacking conditions).} as different hyper-parameters to generate different adversarial perturbations, thereby drawing different points in each subfigure.
 Fair comparisons require adversarial perturbations generated with different hyper-parameters $c$ to be comparable with each other.
 Thus, we select a constant $\tau$ and take $\|\delta\|_2=\tau$ as the stopping criteria of all adversarial attacks.
-The selection of $\tau$ is discussed in Appendix~\ref{sec:setting}.
+Please see Appendix~\ref{sec:setting} for more details.